vasudev89/IIML-Resume/Resume.md

 #### Hobbies
 - Avid Guitar Player: I have taken part in various music events at college both in graduate and masters.
-- Enjoy Watching Movies: I had arranged group movie watching initiatives in college for several students at a time.
+- Enjoy Watching Movies: I had arranged group movie watching activities in college for several students at a time.